Label-efficient Time Series Representation Learning: A Review: Related Surveys

-Regarding the cross-domain related surveys, inspired by the success of transfer learning in computer vision, \citet{fawaz_tl} explored the potential of transfer learning for time series classification, and conducted exhaustive experiments to draw conclusions.
-Their findings underscore the presence of transferable low-level features in time series, an their transferability can be measured by the Dynamic Time Warping technique.
+Regarding the cross-domain related surveys, inspired by the success of transfer learning in computer vision, \citet{fawaz_tl} explored the potential of transfer learning for time series classification and conducted exhaustive experiments to draw conclusions.
+Their findings underscore the presence of transferable low-level features in time series, and their transferability can be measured by the Dynamic Time Warping technique.
 Last, \citet{da_ts_survey} offer a thorough discussion about unsupervised domain adaptation in the context of time series sensor data.
 They categorize these studies by industry, detailing application backgrounds, frequently used sensors, data discrepancy sources, and prominent research datasets.

-Concluding our discussion on the related surveys, it's imperative to highlight that, to the best of our knowledge, our work stands as the pioneering effort that tackles the challenge of label-efficient representation learning for time series data from a multi-faceted viewpoint.
-We pride ourselves in offering a panoramic understanding, shedding light on diverse scenarios and articulating their respective solutions in a comprehensive manner.
+Concluding our discussion on the related surveys, we emphasize that, to our knowledge, our work is the first to comprehensively address label-efficient representation learning for time series data from various perspectives.
+We provide a broad overview, exploring multiple scenarios and their solutions in depth.